 Gently press on the filling to make sure it sticks to the dough.

-Cover the pan with the lid and cook it for 12 to 14 minutes or until you see some brown spots at the bottom.
+Cook it for 4-5 minutes or until you see some brown spots at the bottom.

 How to Eat Turkish Lahmacun?